Getting Car Insurance with Kids: A Guide

 Most car insurance companies will allow a separate party to be listed as a payee, as long as the individual consents.

-Can my child be listed on an insurance policy if the parent owns the vehicle?
+Can my child be listed on an insurance policy if I (the parent) legally own their vehicle?

 How does car insurance for teens work if the child uses the vehicle only occasionally?